Chenerywoman/users-database-project/README.md

 The first part of the project brief was to create:

-* a database with a table of users
+* a database with a table of users using MAMP.

 * a website with a node.js backend that interacts with the database and displays: